basespace/basespace-ruby-sdk/README.md

 *Note:* We are still testing our code.
 Please take the production-ready gem with a pinch of salt.

-The production environment version of ``Bio::BaseSpace`` is available as a Ruby gem:
+The production environment version of BaseSpace Ruby SDK is available as a Ruby gem:

 	gem install bio-basespace-sdk